 \section{Abstract}

 Recent advancements in large language models (LLMs) have shown promise in medical applications such as disease diagnosis and treatment planning.
-However, most existing medical LLMs struggle with the advanced reasoning required for complex clinical scenarios, such as differential diagnosis or personalized treatment suggestions.
-We proposed FineMedLM-o1, which leverages high-quality synthetic medical data and long-form reasoning data for Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO), enabling advanced dialogue and deep reasoning capabilities.
-Additionally, we introduced Test-Time Training (TTT) in the medical domain for the first time, facilitating domain adaptation and ensuring reliable, accurate reasoning.
+However, most existing medical LLMs struggle with the deep reasoning required for complex medical problems, such as differential diagnosis and medication recommendations.
+We propose FineMedLM-o1, which leverages high-quality medical synthetic data and long-form reasoning data for Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO), enabling advanced dialogue and deep reasoning capabilities.
+Additionally, we introduce Test-Time Training (TTT) in the medical domain for the first time, facilitating domain adaptation and ensuring reliable, accurate reasoning.
 Experimental results demonstrate that FineMedLM-o1 achieves a 23\% average performance improvement over prior models on key medical benchmarks.
 Furthermore, the introduction of TTT provides an additional 14\% performance boost, highlighting its effectiveness in enhancing medical reasoning capabilities.
-To support this process, we also proposed a novel method for synthesizing medical dialogue.
+To support this process, we also propose a novel method for synthesizing medical dialogue.
 Compared to other open-source datasets, our dataset stands out as superior in both quality and complexity.
 The project and data will be released on GitHub\footnote{\url{https://github.com/hongzhouyu/FineMed}}.